Concurrent use with St. John's wort may ↓ blood levels and beneficial effects and should be avoided.

 PO (Adults): 500 mg once daily, if complete hematologic response has not occurred by 8 wk, or complete cytologic response by 12 wk or there has been no occurrence of ≥Grade 3 adverse reactions, consider ↑ dose to 600 mg once daily.
 Continue until disease progression or unacceptable toxicity.

 Renal Impairment PO (Adults): CCr 30–50 mL/min– 400 mg once daily; CCr <30 mL/min– 300 mg once daily.Hepatic Impairment PO (Adults): Any degree of hepatic impairment– 200 mg once daily.

 Monitor for diarrhea, nausea, vomiting, and abdominal pain.
-For Grade 3–4 diarrhea (↑ of ≥7 stools/day over baseline/pretreatment), withhold bosutinib until recovery to Grade ≤1.
+Usually occurs within 4 days of therapy and lasts for about 3 days.
+For Grade 3–4 diarrhea (↑ of ≥7 stools/day over baseline/pretreatment), hold bosutinib until recovery to Grade ≤1.

 Assess for signs and symptoms fluid retention (swelling in hands, ankles, or feet; weight gain; shortness of breath; cough; chest pain).
 May manifest as pericardial effusion, pleural effusion, pulmonary edema, and/or peripheral edema.
 Interrupt, reduce dose or discontinue bosutinib as necessary.

 Monitor for signs of allergic reaction (rash, shortness of breath, respiratory tract infections, loss of appetite, headache, dizziness, back pain, joint pain, itching).

 Assess patient for skin rash frequently during therapy.
 Discontinue bosutinib at first sign of rash; may be life-threatening.
 Stevens-Johnson syndrome may develop.
 Treat symptomatically; may recur once treatment is stopped.